AlexMercedCoder/tutorialblog/content/blog/2025/2025-01-the-lakehouse-benefits-and-enhancing.md

 Traditionally, running analytics directly on **operational databases (OLTP systems)** is neither performant nor efficient, as it creates **resource contention** with transactional workloads that power enterprise operations.
 The standard solution has been to **offload this data into a data warehouse**, which optimizes storage for analytics, manages data efficiently, and provides a processing layer for analytical queries.

 However, not all data is structured or fits neatly into a data warehouse.
 Additionally, storing **all structured data in a data warehouse can be cost-prohibitive**.
-As a result, an intermediate layer—a **data lake**—is often introduced, where copies of data are stored for **ad hoc analysis** on **distributed storage systems** like **Amazon S3, ADLS, MinIO, NetApp StorageGRID, Vast Data, Pure Storage, Nutanix, and others**.
+As a result, an intermediate layer: a **data lake**, is often introduced, where copies of data are stored for **ad hoc analysis** on **distributed storage systems** like **Amazon S3, ADLS, MinIO, NetApp StorageGRID, Vast Data, Pure Storage, Nutanix, and others**.

 In large enterprises, different business units often choose **different data warehouses**, leading to **multiple copies** of the same data, inconsistently modeled across departments.
 This fragmentation introduces several challenges: